ThawZin-Raymond/Simple_ToDo_List_Website/README.md

 - [ ] Implement local storage to persist tasks.
 - [ ] Add an option to edit tasks.
 - [ ] Integrate with a backend for cloud storage.

-## Feedback

-Feel free to fork this project, open issues, or submit pull requests.
-Any feedback is highly appreciated!

-😃 Happy Coding!